 While increased upfront costs may be a deterrent, it’s important to consider the overall lifespan of the product.
 The significantly longer service life of wood composites makes them much more affordable over time by delivering a lower cost of ownership.
 With a minimum service lifespan of 15–20 years, composite wood is ultimately much more cost-effective.

-Maintaining Composite
+Maintaining Composites

 When comparing maintenance requirements, wood and wood composite fences vary considerably.
 While wood fences require frequent repainting and/or repair, composite wood fencing simply requires occasional wash downs with water.
 Composite holds up better than wood when exposed to weather, UV rays, and other environmental factors such as insects and mold.